Gudenus

+The Gudenus family is a prominent German noble family, originating in Hesse, whose noble ancestry can be traced back to the 16th century.

+History

-Gudenus is the name of the prominent German noble family, originated from Hesse, Germany, which can trace their ancestry up to 16th century.
-The family was divided into two lines.
-First line which held the title of Count, awarded to them on 22 October 1907, settled in Austria, while the other line of the family which held the title of Baron, granted to them on 15 April 1756, settled in Styria and Hungary.
+Throughout centuries, the Gudenus family was divided into two lines.
+The first line, which held the title of Count, granted to them on 22 October 1907 by Franz Joseph I, settled in Austria, while the other line of the family, which held the title of Baron, granted to them on 15 April 1756, settled in the Duchy of Styria and Kingdom of Hungary.